 Trauma and addiction neuroscientist with 11 years of experiencing working with rodent models.
-Defending my PhD in September 2022 - soon to be a Postdoc at BU.

 Skills include asceptic rodent stereotaxic survival surgery, intravenous catheter implantation, self-administration paradigms, immunohistochemistry, mouse oximetry, blast mild TBI induction, wireless fiber photometry, working with viral preps, husbandry, a vast array of operant-related and anymaze behaviors to probe affective disorders, executive dysfunction, and pain.